Shopify/remote-dom/CONTRIBUTING.md

 1. Fork the repository and create your branch from `main`
 1. Run `pnpm install` from the repository root
-1. Make sure your changes do not cause errors to be thrown when running `pnpm test`, `pnpm lint`, or `pnpm type-check` (these will also be checked automatically when you open your pull request, as they run as part of remote-ui’s [GitHub Action-based CI](./.github/workflows/ci.yml))
+1. Make sure your changes do not cause errors to be thrown when running `pnpm test`, `pnpm lint`, or `pnpm type-check` (these will also be checked automatically when you open your pull request, as they run as part of Remote DOM’s [GitHub Action-based CI](./.github/workflows/ci.yml))
 1. Add a description of your changes to package’s `CHANGELOG.md`
 1. Add a [changeset using `pnpm changeset add`](#releasing-changes)
 1. If you haven’t already, [sign a Contributor License Agreement](https://cla.shopify.com/)